ShanaFoster/post-install-config/README.md

 </p>
 <p>
-"The above image shows the Departments Dsection.
-To create a department, navigate to the Admin Panel, select Agent; then Department and click Add New Department."
+The above image shows the Departments Dsection.
+To create a department, navigate to the Admin Panel, select Agent; then Department and click Add New Department.

 </p>